androclus/cl-notcurses/README.md

 - **example-wyatts.c** - This is an updated (year 2025) version of Wyatt Sheffield's simple notcurses demo program in C from his [2020 Blog post](https://wyatts.xyz/blog/writingasimpleno_2020-02-09)
 - **example-wyatts.lisp** - The same demo program rewritten in Common Lisp and using wrapper functions in **cffi-notcurses.lisp**.

-# Prerequisites for running the demos
-- If you want to run the Lisp program, you'll need to have libncurses and libncurses-ffi shared libraries on your system.

 # Compiling and running the C demo
 - Make sure you have the notcurses shared libraries (.so or .dylib or .dll) on your system, as well as the development files (e.g., /usr/include/notcurses/notcurses.h).
 - Download from your Linux repo or download the latest source from Nick's [notcurses](https://github.com/dankamongmen/notcurses) project on GitHub.